FranciscodeMaussion/RocketBookPages/README.md

     ```bash
     rocketqr menu
     ```

+## Template json files
+To share a template file just send your .json located in Source/templates.json and the pdf file needed by it.
+To use a template file, put it in Sources/templates.json

 ## Example
 Will generate an A4 sized file with 5 pages and with DotGrid template with numbered pages.